About me

 OSR Star Finder

-I worked on the OSR Star Finder, an app that utilizes a phone or tablet to provide an augmented reality star-gazing experience.
-The app projects the stars in real-time, so when users point their phone at the sky, they can identify the star, its name, and the constellation it belongs to.
-My role on this project included general quality assurance and bug fixing, as well as creating promotional material for the app, you can see here.
+I worked on the OSR Star Finder, an app that uses a phone or tablet to provide an augmented reality stargazing experience.
+The app projects the stars in real time, so when users point their phone at the sky, they can identify the star, its name, and the constellation it belongs to.
+My role included quality assurance, bug fixing, and creating promotional material for the app, as shown here.

 At Mouse's house

-I collaborated with Pauline Baartmans, an illustrator and animator of the children's series 'Thuis bij Muis' (At Mouse's house), to develop a reading app for kids.
-The app is powered by a Content Management System (CMS) that allows for easy addition and editing of stories.
-When I joined the project, the app had already been built but the client wanted to make changes.
-As the project was smaller in scope, I became the sole developer.
-I was responsible for implementing the client's changes, which included adding animations, a light and dark mode, and a lot of refactoring and bug fixing.
-Overall, it was a great experience to work on this app with Pauline and bring it to the client's satisfaction.
+I collaborated with Pauline Baartmans, illustrator and animator of the children’s series ‘Thuis bij Muis’ (At Mouse’s House), to develop a reading app for kids.
+The app is powered by a CMS that enables easy addition and editing of stories.
+When I joined, the app already existed, but the client requested changes.
+As the project was smaller in scope, I served as the sole developer.
+I implemented the client’s changes, including animations, light/dark mode, refactoring, and numerous bug fixes.
+It was a great experience working with Pauline and delivering the updates to the client’s satisfaction.

 Randstad Office Configurator

-I developed a web application using Unity for Randstad that allows users to digitally design and decorate every Randstad location worldwide.
-The application operates similarly to the building and decorating features in the game Sims, but all decorations are generated through a CMS, and costs are calculated.
-Users can also share configurations and leave comments and suggestions on certain features of the designs.
+I developed a Unity-based web application for Randstad that allows users to digitally design and decorate every Randstad location worldwide.
+The application operates similarly to The Sims’ building and decorating features, with decorations generated through a CMS and costs automatically calculated.
+Users can share configurations and leave comments and suggestions on design features.
 My responsibilities included creating shaders, implementing post-processing effects, fixing bugs, and maintaining the overall project.
 I also created the promotional video for the application.

 Yokai - Spirits of Battle!

 I developed "Yokai - Spirits of Battle" a local multiplayer 3D fighting game inspired by monsters from Japanese folklore.
-The game flow allows players to select a character, choose a map to fight on, and engage in battles for superiority.
-As the sole programmer and developer for the game, I was responsible for creating all the UI elements, sourcing sounds, coding scripts, and putting everything together in Unity.
-The 3D models for the characters and stages were created by other members of the team.
-I designed the game with a modular approach, making it easy to add new characters by simply dragging and dropping the necessary elements into predefined slots.
-The game is currently available for PC and requires a controller to play, the download link to an executable version of the game is provided.
+Players select a character, choose a map, and battle for superiority.
+As the sole programmer and developer, I created all UI elements, sourced sounds, wrote scripts, and assembled the project in Unity.
+The 3D models for characters and stages were created by teammates.
+I designed the game with a modular approach, making it easy to add new characters by dragging and dropping the necessary elements into predefined slots.
+The game is available for PC and requires a controller; a download link to an executable version is provided.

 Character Select